wayfinderio/intro-to-fp/_docs/3-guts-of-fp/while-we-are-at-it.md

   const grouchy = makeGreeting("Get off my lawn!");
   jolly("Tina"); // "Hello there Tina"
   grouchy("Max"); // "Get off my lawn!
 Max"

+  // we don't need to create an intermediate function makeGreeting("Look ma, no funtion, right")("Sam"); // "Look ma, no funtion, right Sam"
 {% endhighlight %}

 The inner returned functions can also be written on a single line